moogacs/docs.buf.build/docs/tour/lint-your-api.md

 ```

 Alternatively, you can specify exactly which rules to ignore using the [`ignore_only`](/lint/configuration#ignore_only)
 parameter.
 You can output failures in a format that you can then copy into your `buf.yaml` file.
-This allows you to ignore
+This enables you to ignore
 all existing lint errors and correct them over time:

 ```terminal